mshooba/iste240-Tokyo/README.md

 ## Choreography

-Content is focused on entertainment and exciting information so users and first presented with a striking landing page, and then dumping them straight into information overload to reflect the chaotic exciting nature of Tokyo.
+Content is focused on entertainment and exciting information so users and first presented with an eccentric and striking landing page, and them guided into factual yet exctiting and interesting information.

 1. User is presented with the city
     - shown a bright colorful landing page with minimal information